 Supportive psychotherapy, which is most commonly used, relies on the empathetic and supportive relationship between the person and the therapist.
 It encourages expression of feelings, and the therapist provides help with problem solving.
 Problem-focused psychotherapy, a form of supportive therapy, may be used successfully by primary care doctors.

 For electroconvulsive therapy, electrodes are placed on the head, and while the person is under anesthesia, a series of electrical shocks are delivered to the brain to induce a brief seizure.
 This therapy has consistently been shown to be the most effective treatment for severe depression.
 Many people treated with electroconvulsive therapy experience temporary memory loss.
 However, contrary to its portrayal in the media, electroconvulsive therapy is safe and rarely causes any other complications.
 The modern use of anesthetics and muscle relaxants has greatly reduced any risk.

 Other brain stimulation therapies

 Other therapies that stimulate the brain, such as repetitive transcranial magnetic stimulation and vagus nerve stimulation Stimulation of the vagus nerve In seizure disorders, the brain's electrical activity is periodically disturbed, resulting in some degree of temporary brain dysfunction.
-Many people have unusual sensations just before... read more , may be beneficial for people with depression that does not respond to drugs or psychotherapy.
+Many people have unusual sensations just before a seizure... read more , may be beneficial for people with depression that does not respond to drugs or psychotherapy.
 These therapies involve activating or stimulating the brain directly with magnetic fields or implants that stimulate the vagus nerve.
 The stimulated cells are thought to release chemical messengers (neurotransmitters), which help regulate mood and may thus relieve symptoms of depression.